angelinopires/weather-app/README.md

 - [Open Weather API Docs](https://openweathermap.org/current)

 ## Additional comments
 This is my first Application builded with React, so I kept it simple and functional.
 It took me 2 days and alot of Coffe and good music.
 If you have hints, tips or anything, just send me!
-I will be to glad to improve even more <3
+I will be glad to learn and improve even more my Skills <3